NTX-XT/ntx-localdev/README.md

 - `-folder (or -f)`: Specifies the path of the files files to be servers.
 This parameter is required.
 - `-port (or -p)`: Specify the port.
 If not specified, the port 8888 will be used by default.

-When globally installed, the server can be run using `ntx-localserve`.
-For local installs, run `npx ntx-localserve`
+When globally installed, the server can be run using `ntx-localdev`.
+For local installs, run `npx ntx-localdev`

 # Examples

-- Serve the files under the project's dist folder on the default port: `ntx-localserve -f ./dist`
+- Serve the files under the project's dist folder on the default port: `ntx-localdev -f ./dist`
-- Serve the files under the project's dist folder on port 8880: `ntx-localserve -f ./dist -p 8880`
+- Serve the files under the project's dist folder on port 8880: `ntx-localdev -f ./dist -p 8880`

 The server is used by the Ninhtex Form Plugin Starter Kit, both the typescript and the javascript flavours.
 Please refer to those repos for more working scenarios.